14-day Cloud trial

 onEditorChange={this.handleChange}

-Note: The warning message might not disappear instantly – there may be a delay while your domain propagates through our system.
+✏️NOTE: The warning message might not disappear instantly – there may be a delay while your domain propagates through the TinyMCE system.

-Refer to our comprehensive documentation for more information on integrating TinyMCE with React, including properties accepted by the editor component as well as event binding.
+Refer to the comprehensive documentation for more information on integrating TinyMCE with React, including properties accepted by the editor component as well as event binding.

-Now that you’ve got the default rich text editor running in your React form, you’ll want to think more about how it’s configured, for example, which options make sense for your users and specific application?
+Now that you’ve got the default rich text editor running in your React form, the next step is to think more about how it’s configured, for example, which options make sense for your users and specific application:

 • Do you want the full range of text editing options?